Rhinoplasty Paramus NJ – Nose Job Surgery In Bergen County

-Well before you set foot in the operating room for your nose surgery, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow.
+Well before you set foot in the operating room for your nose surgery, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow in our Paramus NJ clinic.
 During this consultation and assessment, you’ll discuss your goals and exactly how you would like your nose to look in relation with the rest of your facial features.
 Using our Vectra 3D technology, you’ll also be able to visualize the results of your nose job from multiple angles.

 Choosing between an open or closed rhinoplasty

 Dr. Breslow is skilled at performing “open” and “closed” rhinoplasty procedures for your nose.
 Either one of these approaches may be the better option for you, depending on your specific needs and facial morphology of your nose.

 - Open: The open approach, also called an external rhinoplasty, is performed by cutting a small incision across the underside of the nose, connecting the nostrils.
 This small cut of the nose, called a trans-columellar incision, makes it possible to fold the nose skin back and gives your surgeon an unconstrued view of the skeletal and cartilage structure underneath.
 This results in a small, virtually invisible scar of about 4-5 mm in length on the underside of the nose.